tobiasbp/k8s-db-backup/README.md

 sources are to be backed up to single S3 destination.

-# Running k8s-db-backup
+# Running db-backup
-How to run _k8s-db-backup_.
+How to run db-backup.

 ## In Kubernetes with Helm